-Brad C. Bean, 55, is from Gillsburg, Mississippi.
+Brad C. Bean, 56, is from Gillsburg, Mississippi.
 He is a dairy farmer with other farming interests, including corn, sorghum and timber.
-In January 2016, Mr. Bean was re-elected chairman of the bank's audit committee.
-He is also a member of the bank's compensation committee and the Tenth District Farm Credit Council.
+Mr. Bean is chairman of the bank's audit committee and is also a member of the bank's compensation committee.
+In January 2017, he was elected chairman of the Tenth District Farm Credit Council and was also elected to the National Farm Credit Council (FCC) Board of Directors as a district representative.
 Mr. Bean serves on the boards of the Amite County Farm Bureau and the Amite County Cooperative, both of which are trade organizations.
-Mr. Bean is a former chairman of Southern AgCredit, ACA board of directors and a former vice chairman of the Texas District's Stockholders Advisory Committee.
-He was elected to his first term on the board effective January 1, 2013, and his term expired at the end of 2015.
-Mr. Bean was re-elected to another three-year term effective January 1, 2016.
+Mr. Bean is a former chairman of the Southern AgCredit, ACA board of directors and a former vice chairman of the Texas District's Stockholders Advisory Committee.
+Mr. Bean became a director in 2013 and his term expires at the end of 2018.

-Ralph W. "Buddy" Cortese, 69, is from Fort Sumner, New Mexico.
-He is president of Cortese Farm and Ranch Inc., a farming and ranching operation.
+Ralph W. "Buddy" Cortese, 70, is from Fort Sumner, New Mexico.
+He is president of Cortese Farm and Ranch, Inc., a farming and ranching operation.
 He is chairman of the bank's compensation committee and is a member of the bank's audit committee.
-Mr. Cortese also is vice chairman of the Tenth District Farm Credit Council board.
+Mr. Cortese also is a member of the Tenth District Farm Credit Council board.
 He currently serves on the board of the Federal Farm Credit Banks Funding Corporation.
 Mr. Cortese served as chairman of the board of directors of the bank from 2000 through 2011.
 He is a member of the Texas Agricultural Cooperative Council board of directors, an industry association.
-From 2003 to 2008, he served on the Federal Agricultural Mortgage Corporation (Farmer Mac) board of directors, a government agency chartered to create a secondary market for agricultural loans, and is a former board member of the American Land Foundation, a property rights organization.
+From 2003 to 2008, he served on the board of Federal Agricultural Mortgage Corporation (Farmer

+Mac), a government agency chartered to create a secondary market for agricultural loans, and is a former board member of the American Land Foundation, a property rights organization.
 Prior to joining the bank board, he was chairman of the PCA of Eastern New Mexico board of directors.
-Mr. Cortese became a director in 1995 and his term expires at the end of 2016.
+Mr. Cortese became a director in 1995 and his term expired at the end of 2016.
+He was re-elected to another three-year term effective January 1, 2017.